enthought/mayavi/docs/source/mayavi/installation.rst

     compilation, this is the best solution to install Mayavi.

 :Ubuntu or Debian:
      Mayavi is packaged in Debian and Ubuntu.
-In addition, packages of the latest Mayavi release for the stable version of Ubuntu are available at https://launchpad.net/~gael-varoquaux/+archive .
+In addition, more up to date packages of Mayavi releases for old versions of Ubuntu are available at https://launchpad.net/~gael-varoquaux/+archive .
      Experimental Debian packages are also available at http://people.debian.org/~varun/ .